 When a Scout assumes a position of responsibility, something related to the desired results must happen.

 Under the above scenario, if it is left to the Scout to determine what should be done, and he makes a reasonable effort to perform accordingly for the time specified, then he fulfills this requirement.
-Even if his results are not necessarily what the Scoutmaster, members of a board of review, or others involved may want to see, he may not be held to unestablished expectations.
+Even if his results are not necessarily what the unit leader, members of a board of review, or others involved may want to see, he must not be held to unestablished expectations.

 Only in rare cases — if ever — should troop leaders inform a Scout that time, once served, will not count.

-If a Scout believes he has performed his duties satisfactorily, but his leaders disagree, then the possibility that expectations are unreasonable should be considered.
+If a Scout believes he has performed his duties satisfactorily, but his leaders disagree, then the possibility that expectations are unreasonable or were not clearly conveyed to the youth should be considered.
 If after discussions between the Scout and his leaders—and perhaps including his parents or guardians—he believes he is being held to unreasonable expectations, then upon completing the remaining requirements, he must be granted a board of review.
-If he is an Eagle disputed circumstances (see “Initiating Eagle Scout Board of Review Under Disputed Circumstances," 126.96.36.199).
+If he is an Eagle candidate, then he may request a board of review under disputed circumstances (see “Initiating Eagle Scout Board of Review Under Disputed Circumstances,” 18.104.22.168).

 Many suggest this requirement should call for a position of “leadership” rather than simply of “responsibility.”
 Taking and accepting responsibility, however, is a key foundation for leadership.
 One cannot lead effectively without it.
 The requirement as written recognizes the different personalities, talents, and skill sets in all of us.
 Some seem destined to be “the leader of the group.”
 Others provide quality support and strong examples behind the scenes.
 Without the latter, the leaders in charge have little chance for success.
 Thus, the work of the supporters becomes part of the overall leadership effort.